-For safety purposes, the Magnolia ISD policy, the Student Handbook, and the Student Code of Conduct allows students to bring cellular phones or electronic communication devices to school.
+For safety purposes, the Magnolia ISD policy allows students to bring cellular phones or electronic communication devices to school.
 Campus administration will establish procedures for possession during the school day, and teachers will determine the use and application of such devices during instructional time.
-A student must have approval to possess other telecommunication devices such as netbooks, laptops, tablets, or other portable computers.